Skip to Main Content

 Application fee

-A $30 non-refundable application fee is required for any application for admission.
+A $30 non-refundable application fee is required.
 Acceptable payment methods include MasterCard, Discover, Visa, or American Express when the online application is submitted, or personal check/money order made payable to UNF.

 Post-secondary transcripts